 The cost is slightly higher than the patchbay in the same case due to the higher cost of the switches compared to the patchbay sockets.

 We can also mount the switching matrix in an external single unit rack case as shown below.
 This option costs £160 and is identical to the desktop version in terms of operation and bent effects.

 The prices for these mods are as follows:

-Click on the demo buttons below to hear mp3's of the kinds of sounds that these mods can produce.
+Click on the demos buttons below to hear kind of sounds that these mods can produce.
 There is no external effects processing on these demos.